ascartabelli/lamb/README.md

 ## Semantic Versioning.

-Lamb uses [semantic versioning](http://semver.org/) and please be aware that, as long as the major version is `0`, any bump in the minor version could involve some breaking changes in the API.
+Lamb uses [semantic versioning](http://semver.org/) and please be aware that, as long as the major version is `0`, any bump in the minor version could involve a breaking change in the API.
-You can refer to the [changelog](#changelog) to see if your code may be affected.
+You can refer to the [changelog](#changelog) to see if your code is affected.

 ## Frequently self-asked questions.